 I’ve spent the last year uploading nearly 300 designs to Spoonflower.
-I’ve made over $1000 from them so far, so it’s definitely been worth it for me!
+I’ve made over $1000 so far, so it’s definitely been worth it for me!
 And that’s why I wanted to share it with you today.

 Spoonflower is a print on demand retailer, similar to Redbubble or Society6, who specialize in fabric featuring seamless pattern designs.
 But they also sell other products like wallpaper and home décor!